LiamJPOS/AiCore_Hangman/README.md

 ## Milestone 2
 Variables that will be used in the game were created.

-- A list of possible words the game generates was created
+- A list of possible words the game generates was created.

 ```python
 word_list = ["strawberry", "blueberry", "banana", "kiwi", "grape"]
 ```
-- To set the word for each game, the random module was used
+- To set the word for each game, the random module was used.

 ```python
 import random
 word = random.choice(word_list)
 ```

-- A variable was created to capture the user's guessed letter and error check the input
+- A variable was created to capture the user's guessed letter and error check the input.

 ```python
 guess = input("Please enter a letter: ")